Business Insurance Options: What You Can Deduct

 4. Liability insurance.

-6. Workers' compensation insurance set by state law that covers any claims for bodily injuries or job-related diseases suffered by employees in the business, regardless of fault.
-Note: benefits for partnership owners are generally recorded as guaranteed payments, benefits for S-Corp owners are included in W2 wages subject to federal income tax withholding.
+6. Workers' compensation insurance set by state law that covers any claims for bodily injuries or job-related diseases suffered by employees in your business, regardless of fault.

-7. Contributions to a state unemployment insurance fund if considered a tax.
+7. Contributions to a state unemployment insurance fund are deductible as taxes if they are considered taxes under state law.

-8. Overhead insurance that pays for business overhead expenses during long periods of disability caused by the owner(s) injury or sickness.
+8. Overhead insurance that pays for business overhead expenses you have during long periods of disability caused by your injury or sickness.

-10. Life insurance covering officers and employees if the owner(s) are not directly or indirectly a beneficiary under the contract.
+10. Life insurance covering your employees if you are not directly or indirectly the beneficiary under the contract.

-11. Business interruption insurance that pays for lost profits if the business is shut down due to a fire or other cause.
+11. Business interruption insurance that pays for lost profits if your business is shut down due to a fire or other cause.

 Self-employed health insurance deduction